Buying Luxury Real Estate on Maui: What High-End Buyers Should Understand

 For some buyers, luxury ownership on Maui also includes evaluating rental flexibility, investment positioning, and long-term marketability.

-Buyers evaluating resort residential communities should understand:
+Buyers should understand:

 • Insurance availability and premium exposure